gpt-auto/extension/README.md

 A Chrome extension that automatically detects quiz questions and answer choices on web pages and copies them to the clipboard in a formatted way.

-## Features

-- Automatically detects quiz content on web pages
-- Formats questions and answers into a clean, readable format
-- Copies the formatted content to your clipboard
-- Works automatically on page load and when new content is added
-- Can be manually triggered via the extension popup

 ## Installation

 1. Download or clone this repository